This site contains affiliate links. If you purchase through my links, I may earn a commission at no extra cost to you. Dismiss

 Here’s the other truth, equally valid:

-👉🏽 Amazon Store:
+👉🏽 Amazon Store

 Ethical support is still support.

-And support without guilt is still sacred.
+Support without guilt is still sacred.

-This is not about coercion.
+This isn’t about coercion.

-This is about community care and transparency.
+It’s about community care and transparency.

 THE CALLING: WHY I STILL SHARE MY AMAZON LINKS